acollign/netrunner-wiki/Getting-Started-with-Development.md

 > So, I have changed a card, now what?

 Run `(load-file "src/clj/game/cards.clj")` to reload all cards.
 Note that if the card you changed is already in play, you have to play it again before you see your code changes.

+## Using Emacs with Cider

+If you want to use Emacs you have to install clojure-mode and cider.
+Cider allows you to connect Emacs to a REPL with C-c M-j.
+To reload a function, it's C-c C-c with the cursor inside the function definition.
+To reload a file (eg. card.clj) it's C-c C-k.

 ## Videos